 - Shoe size 8

 I’m not going to put my age on here anymore because I always forget to change it when I get older.
 So I’ll just let you guys know I was born on May 4th, 1987, at 6:11 PM Pacific Standard Time—you do the math.
 (Birthday emails are gleefully accepted.)
-I’m quasi-nomadic and can be found bouncing between Seattle and Northern California at any given moment.
-I like Scrabble, cats, thunderstorms, knee-high boots, mysterious things, mountains, really old houses, aspen trees, albino gorillas, sugar snap peas, and the color red.
+I’m quasi-nomadic and can be found bouncing between Seattle and California at any given moment.
+I like Scrabble, cats, thunderstorms, knee-high boots, mysterious things, mountains, really old houses, aspen trees, albino gorillas, sugar snap peas, and the ASL sign for “sea turtle.”

-I typically spend about five hours a day reading and writing about nutrition—voluntarily.
-I may seem like a normal human being on the outside, but rest assured, I have enough nerd in me to make Steve Urkel look like the Fonz.
+I’m a researcher both by vocation and by instinct.
+I may seem like a marginally normal human on the outside, but rest assured, I have enough nerd in me to make Steve Urkel look like the Fonz.
 In January 2014, I published a book called “Death by Food Pyramid” and have a few more simmering on the back burner.
 My ‘public time’ is divided between speaking at conferences, yapping on podcasts, and consulting with health seekers near and far.

 My interest in health started at age seven, when I first went vegetarian, and then resurged at the age of 11 when an undiagnosed wheat allergy turned me into a walking zombie for a year.
-Although cutting out wheat improved my health tremendously, that alone wasn’t enough to keep me feeling big-H Healthy, and over the years I cycled through various versions of cooked vegan, raw vegan, raw omnivore, and what could only be described as “How Could Any Single Human Eat This Much Sushi,” which was my favorite, but not for long, because money.
-Until I master photosynthesis and become a breatharian, my current diet is some conglomeration of real-food plant-based majority-raw Paleo with smaller amounts of seafood, eggs, and organ meats.
+Although cutting out wheat improved my health tremendously, that alone wasn’t enough to keep me feeling big-H Healthy, and over the years I cycled through various versions of cooked vegan, raw vegan, Weston A. Price-ish omnivore, and what could only be described as “How Could Such a Small Human Eat This Much Sushi,” which was my favorite, but not for long, because money.
+Until I master photosynthesis and become a breatharian, my current diet is some conglomeration of real-food plant-based no-crap fare with smaller amounts of seafood, eggs, and organ meats.

 I firmly believe we all have the right to be healthy, and that an understanding of nutrition isn’t a privilege reserved for the elite.
 Speaking of which…